Danish act on implementation in Danish law of the EU Corporate Sustainability Reporting Directive (CSRD)

 Where applicable, the reference shall include absolute greenhouse gas emission reduction targets for at least 2030 and 2050.

-The reporting shall also include a description of the company’s progress towards achieving these targets and an indication of whether the company’s targets regarding environmental factors are based on scientific evidence.
+The sustainability reporting shall also include a description of the company’s progress towards achieving these targets and an indication of whether the company’s targets regarding environmental factors are based on scientific evidence.

 The role and expertise of the company’s management in relation to sustainability